 - Use a hot knife to cut the chocolate matza cake into squares.
 Enjoy!

-If you’re looking for more easy and delicious Pesach treats, take a look at my gluten-free chocolate chip cookies (so good I make them all year), and my cinnamon sugar matza nachos (machos!) with fruit salsa.
+If you’re looking for more easy and delicious Pesach treats, take a look at my gluten-free chocolate chip cookies (so good I make them all year), these amazing flourless chocolate fudge brownie cookies, and my cinnamon sugar matza nachos (machos!) with fruit salsa.

 You might also enjoy sharing this fun Pesach food trivia quiz with your family and friends.